walmartlabs/concord-website/docs/plugins/boo.md

   name: "{{asm}}"
 ```

-The variables such as `organization`, `apiKey`, `email` and others can be added to the
+The variables such as `organization`, `apiKey`, `email` and others can be added to
-`booConfig` and are passed in a substituted for execution of Boo.
+the `booConfig` or the 'in` parameters and are passed in a substituted for
+execution of Boo.

 ```
 configuration: